 The interval between kalpas is characterized by mass extinctions caused by wars, hunger, and plague, but the present kalpa cannot end before Maitreya appears and Maitreya cannot appear for at least 2,500 years, probably longer.
 Therefore we are not living at the “end of the age.”
 There are also cycles within cycles.
 We are currently at the midpoint of the 5,000 year cycle, the beginning of the second cycle of 2,500 years, which is associated with the dharma teachings of Siddartha Gautama.

 True dharma is universal, absolute, coterminous with the real.
 It is this fact that establishes its power.
 However, when we observe the succession of the Buddhas we observe a continuous diminution of capacity, if not of the Buddhas themselves, then of the environment in which they disseminate the dharma, characterized by reduced longevity and understanding.
 Thus, over time the expression of the dharma inevitably deteriorates.
 We observe this in our own historical framework, how much more then in the cosmic dimensions of the 28 Buddhas.
 It is impossible, therefore, to identify the literal dharma including Vinaya, Sutra, and Abhidharma, whether of Hinayana or Mahayana, including even the Tantras, with the original dharma of Tanhankara.
 Nonetheless it may be and presumably is so that vital elements of the original dharma must be implicit in the cultural and historical traditions and individuals, just as gold is combined with the matrix in which it is found.
 And, just like gold, through the application of energy it is possible to distill it down to its original essence.
-This is the same method that the Buddha himself used in revealing the original philosophy of Brahmanism, which had become degenerate, and which we can use today to reconstruct the universal primordial dharma of antiquity, aka the philosophia perennis.
+This is the same method that the Buddha himself used in revealing the original philosophy of Brahmanism, which had become degenerate, and which we can use today to reconstruct the universal primordial dharma of antiquity, a.k.a. the philosophia perennis or prisca theologia.

 And yet the revelation of the dharma itself creates a rare opportunity, even today, for the sincere seeker to realize the true dharma hidden within the structures that have been constructed around it with or without a teacher.
-It is for this reason that the gold of Buddhism today, at the midpoint of the current 5,000-year kalpa, subsists in the innermost and most secret traditions alone, best discerned directly through the practices of mindfulness and the methods of skeptical inquiry.
+It is for this reason that the gold of Buddhism today, at the midpoint of the current 5,000-year kalpa, subsists in the innermost and most secret traditions alone, best discerned directly through the practice of mindfulness and the method of skeptical inquiry.

 - Thus given the current chronology the 2500-year cycle will change between 2016 and 2118 CE.